wso2/docs-security/en/docs/trust/security-commitment-for-self-hosted-products.md

 # WSO2's Security Commitment for Self-Hosted Products
+## Overview
 WSO2 is committed to ensuring that industry best practices regarding security standards and mechanisms are rigorously applied to our processes.
 Below are WSO2's security commitments to its self-hosted products, covering the type of data we collate and how such data is used, such as the security of product development, design, coding testing, etc.

 ## Data Processed by WSO2

-* WSO2 only collects limited personally identifiable information (PII), such as full name, email address, phone number(s), and billing information, to provide support services and for billing purposes, per the [WSO2 Privacy Policy](https://wso2.com/privacy-policy).
+* WSO2 only collects limited personally identifiable information (PII), such as full name, email address, phone number(s), and billing information, to provide support services and for billing purposes, per the [WSO2 Privacy Policy](https://wso2.com/privacy-policy/).
 * During the engagement with the customer, the WSO2 team would encounter limited information regarding the customer's requirements and environments to assist in the implementation and support-related matters through the official WSO2 support system and the official SFTP server.
 This information would be kept confidential.
 * While providing enterprise support services, WSO2 may request logs, dumps, and configurations related to WSO2 products.
 However, WSO2 recommends sanitizing these artifacts before sharing.
 * WSO2 does not require access to the customer's environment to provide support services.